Battle of the Multi-Currency Accounts & Travel Wallets: YouTrip, DBS MCA, UOB Mighty FX & Others

 No, you’re not dreaming.
 EZ-Link, the card you use to pay for the privilege of using the MRT, now has a multi-currency mobile wallet that lets you make payments overseas.

-How YouTrip works is simple: you top it up with money, exchange currencies in the process, and then spend using the card when you’re overseas.
+How does YouTrip work?
+You top it up with money, exchange currencies in the process, and then spend using the card when you’re overseas.

 View this post on Instagram